kubereboot/kured/CONTRIBUTING.md

 ### Create the new version tag on the repo (optional, can also be done directly in GH web interface)

 Tag the previously created commit with the future release version.
-The Github Actions workflow will push the new image to the registry.
+The GitHub Actions workflow will push the new image to the registry.

 ### Publish new version release artifacts